cogment/cogment-doc/docs/reference/grpc.md

 }
 ```

--   `model_id`: Identifier of the model we want to retrieve versions from.
+-   `model_id`: Identifier of the model we want to retrieve iterations from.
--   `version_numbers`: List of desired version number (or -1 to denote the latest version).
-Leave empty to retrieve all versions of the given model.
+-   `version_numbers`: List of desired iteration number (or -1 to denote the latest iteration).
+Leave empty to retrieve all iterations of the given model.
--   `versions_count`: (optional) The desired number of versions to be retrieved, leave empty (or set to 0) to retrieve all the versions matching the request.
+-   `versions_count`: (optional) The desired number of iterations to be retrieved, leave empty (or set to 0) to retrieve all the iterations matching the request.
--   `version_handle`: (optional) Leave empty for the initial request, use previously provided `RetrieveVersionInfosReply.next_version_handle` on the next calls to retrieve the next versions.
+-   `version_handle`: (optional) Leave empty for the initial request, use previously provided `RetrieveVersionInfosReply.next_version_handle` on the next calls to retrieve the next iterations.

 ### `RetrieveVersionInfosReply`